StarPlayrX/bigmac/README.md

+Update This patch tool works for only DP Beta 1 and DP Beta 2 of BigSur.

+If I make progress on DP Beta 6 or 8, I will post and update!

 Introducing Big Mac 🍔 Burgers and Fries 🍟 For Mac Pro (Early 2008)

 🍔 This SPX Big Mac PatchToolX may also for work for Mac Pro 2009, 2010 and 2012.